EcoGrit Ice Melt | Safe for Children and Pets, Any Surface | Non-Toxic Light-Weight Easy Application | Protects from Snow and Ice for up to a week.

-Hi All and welcome to EcoGrit, where our aim is to help protect our environment by reducing the use of rock salt and urea, whilst at the same time offering customers “peace of mind” over the winter period.
-We offer a safe & convenient way to reduce accidents around the home and if carried in your vehicle, the lesser chance that you become stranded in icy conditions resulting in abandoning your vehicle.
+Hi all!
+Welcome to EcoGrit, where our aim is to help protect our environment by reducing the use of rock salt and urea while offering customers “peace of mind” over the winter period.
+We provide a safe & convenient way to reduce accidents around the home.
+If carried in your vehicle, the less chance that you become stranded in icy conditions, resulting in you abandoning your vehicle.

-If you have any questions at all, then please contact us via this site or social media.
+If you have any questions at all about eco-friendly grit for snow, then please contact us via this site or social media.
 Our aim is to help educate, serve and work with you whilst protecting what’s dear to you.

 £19.99 Excl VAT